Holardiplenty123/Supplement-Sales-Analysis-Excel/README.md

 - Which Product Recorded the Highest Sales Across Platforms and Locations?
 - Evaluation of Sales across the Years (2020–2025)

-_Approach to Problem Statement_: Using a pivot table to generate the answer
+_Approach to Problem Statement_: Using a pivot table in Microsoft Excel

+## The Analysis

 1. Which Location Generated the Highest Sales?
 Using a Pivot Table, the location that generated the highest sales in supplements is Canada, with a total revenue of ₦7,848,579 and an average unit sold of 150.